 EXITS FROM CARE AND LENGTH OF STAY UPON EXITING CARE: Shown in this pair of tables are the number of children leaving foster care across the state by the type of placement upon discharge over each of the last four quarters.
+As used here, "Guardianship" includes non-relative legal custody.
 The relative proportion of total exits for each discharge type, averaged over the four quarters, is also displayed.
 The second table displays the median amount of time in days to the identified discharge type.